Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Performance Evaluation

-As mentioned in earlier sections, the reward function comprises four subfunctions: collision, off-road, lane change, and velocity rewards.
-We will now delve into each subfunction, compare the results, and discuss their implications.
-Figure \ref{collision} demonstrates that the DQNSL agent receives no penalties for collisions, indicating its successful avoidance of such incidents.
-Conversely, the DQN agent incurs an average penalty of -10.65 per episode.
-A similar trend can be observed for the off-road reward, as shown in Fig. \ref{outofhighway}.
-The DQN agent receives an average penalty of -60.1, while the DQNSL agent incurs no penalties since it remains within the legal lanes.
+As mentioned in earlier sections, the reward function comprises four sub-reward functions: collision, off-road, lane change, and velocity rewards.
+Figure~\ref{collision} demonstrates that the DQNSL agent receives no penalties for collisions, indicating its successful avoidance of such incidents.
+Conversely, the DQN and MPSDQN agents get average penalties of $-10.65$ and $-2.26$ per episode, respectively.
+A similar trend can be observed for the off-road reward, as shown in Figure~\ref{outofhighway}.
+The DQN agent receives an average penalty of $-60.1$, while the DQNSL agent receives no penalties since it remains within the legal lanes.

-The lane change reward and velocity reward are the most important components of the DQNSL agent's reward function, as the other rewards remain consistently at zero.
-As depicted in Fig. \ref{lanechange} and Fig. \ref{velocity}, the lane change reward and velocity exhibit convergence similar to the overall reward function, reaching optimal values at the same episode milestones.
-At the beginning of the learning process, the DQNSL agent receives negative rewards for lane changes as it explores safe state-action pairs by changing lanes.
-However, it gradually learns to avoid frequent lane changes and maintains a smoother trajectory.
+The lane change and velocity rewards are the most important components of the DQNSL and MPSDQN agents' reward functions, as the other rewards remain consistently at zero.
+As depicted in Figure~\ref{lanechange} and Figure~\ref{velocity}, the lane change reward and velocity exhibit convergence similar to the overall reward function, reaching optimal values at the same number of episodes.
+Similar to MPSDQN, at the beginning of the learning process, the DQNSL agent receives negative rewards for lane changes as it explores safe state-action pairs by changing lanes.
+However, it gradually learns to avoid frequent lane changes and find a smoother trajectory.
 While the lane change reward continues to increase throughout the learning episodes, its negative value remains larger than that of the DQN agent.
 Since the DQN agent terminates episodes more quickly than the DQNSL agent, it does not have sufficient opportunities to engage in long maneuvers or lane changes.

-Similarly, the DQNSL agent optimizes the velocity reward and reaches the maximum threshold within a given episode, as observed in Fig. \ref{velocity}.
+Also, DQNSL and MPSDQN agents optimize the velocity reward and reaches the maximum threshold within a given episode, as observed in Figure~\ref{velocity}.
 The DQNSL agent's ability to regulate velocity enables it to achieve higher rewards compared to the DQN agent.
 The DQN agent, terminating episodes earlier, does not have the chance to fine-tune its velocity and consistently receives lower rewards.